niuers/Distributed-System-Design-Review/Evolvability.md

 2. JSON/XML support Unicode character strings but don't support binary strings (sequences of bytes without a character encoding)
 1. There's only optial schema support for XML/JSON.
 3. CSV doesn't have any schema.
-4. their compatibil‐ity depends on how you use them.
+4. their compatibility depends on how you use them.

 ### Binary Encoding
 1. Binary encodings for JSON, XML.